isc-projects/kea/doc/guide/dhcp4-srv.rst

        ...
    }

-Required evaluation can be used to express complex dependencies, for example, subnet membership.
+Required evaluation can be used to express complex dependencies like subnet membership.
 It can also be used to reverse the precedence; if you set an option-data in a subnet, it takes precedence over an option-data in a class.
 When you move the option-data to a required class and require it in the subnet, a class evaluated earlier may take precedence.

-Required evaluation is also available at shared-network and pool levels.
+Required evaluation is also available at the shared-network and pool levels.
 The order in which required classes are considered is: shared-network, subnet, and pool, i.e. in the opposite order in which option-data is processed.